 Understanding these potential causes can help you pinpoint why your file transfer stops and choose the most appropriate solution.

-Part 2: Recover Lost Files When File Transfer Stucks: Try Recoverit
+Part 2: Recover Lost Files When File Transfer Stucks

-Sometimes, when a file transfer stops unexpectedly, you might lose files or accidentally delete them in the process of troubleshooting.
+Sometimes, when a file transfer stops unexpectedly, you may lose files in the process of troubleshooting.

 In such cases, a data recovery tool like Recoverit can be invaluable.
 Recoverit is a powerful data recovery software that can help you retrieve lost or deleted files from various storage devices.